deltarobotone/one-easy-protocol/README.md

 import logging
 ```

-Print logging information to file(replace example.log with <path to your file>.log)
+Print logging information to file (replace example.log with "path_to_your_logfile.log")

 ```c
 # Log in a file